hackerb9/ssa-baby-names/README.md

 ## Data Files

-* [allnames.txt](allnames.txt): A simple list of every name seen since 1880 that was given to at least five babies in a single year.
+* [alldata.txt](alldata.txt): All the Social Security Administration birthname data merged into a single file, instead of having a separate yob*.txt file for each year.
+(Note: SSA data only includes names given to at least five babies in a single year.)

+  Sorted by year then sex then popularity.
+Format is comma separated values, delimited by newlines:

+  > &lt;_name_>,&lt;_sex_>,&lt;_occurances_>,&lt;_year_>

+  2,020,863 entries, 33 MiB.

+* [maxoccurances.txt](maxoccurances.txt): The maximum number of
+  occurances of each name and the year that maximum was found.
+  (In case of ties, the earlier year is listed).

+  > &lt;_name_>,&lt;_sex_>,&lt;_max occurances_>,&lt;_max year_>

+  Names are separated by sex, for example:

+      Charlie,F,2219,2020
+      Charlie,M,2891,1919

+  111,472 entries, 2 MiB.

+* [allnames.txt](allnames.txt): A simple list of every name seen since 1880.
+Sexes are merged, so each name is listed only once.

-  Currently there are 100,366 names listed, from Aaban to Zzyzx.
+  Currently there are 100,364 names listed, from Aaban to Zzyzx.

 * [raw-data](raw-data): A directory for the unzipped data files from the SSA's [names.zip](raw-data/names.zip).
 The files are named by